A nonparametric distribution-free test of independence among continuous random vectors based on

-This work presents a different approach to the problem of testing the mutual independence of random vectors in arbitrary dimensions based on the $L_1-$distance between the joint density and the product of the marginal densities.
-A very common idea to measure the difference between two functions is to consider the $L_q-$distance , $q\geq 1$.
-Since any density function is integrable, \cite{devroye} used this reason to justify that the $L_1-$distance is the natural distance between a density function and its estimator.
-This criterion has many great advantages, namely it is invariant to any bijective transformations of both the joint density and the product of the marginal densities.
-We refer to \cite{scott2015} for more important advantages.
-For all these reasons, we will focus our study on the case $q=1$. \cite{csorgHo1988} were the first to prove a central limit for the $L_q-$distance, $q\geq 1$, between a density function and its estimator, and \cite{horvath1991} introduced a Poissonization technique into the study of central limit theorems for the $L_q-$distance. \cite{mason1995} developed a general method for deriving the asymptotic normality of the $L_q-$norm of empirical functionals without assuming regularity conditions. \cite{mason2001} established the weak convergence of an $L_1-$norm density estimator process indexed by kernel functions.
+A common idea to measure the difference between two functions is to consider the $L_q$-norm, $q\geq 1$. \cite{csorgHo1988} was the first to prove a central limit for the $L_q$-norm, $q\geq 1$, between a density function and its estimator, and \cite{horvath1991} introduced a Poissonization technique into the study of central limit theorems for the $L_q$-norm.
+It is noteworthy that the key Poissonization techniques date back to \cite{MR0410832} and \cite{MR576407}. \cite{mason1995} developed a general method for deriving the asymptotic normality of the $L_q$-norm of empirical functionals without assuming restrictive regularity conditions. \cite{mason2001} established the weak convergence of an $L_1$-norm density estimator process indexed by kernel functions.

-Using the Poissonization technique due to \cite{mason1995} and \cite{mason2001}, we establish the asymptotic distribution of our test statistic under the null hypothesis and we perform simulations to obtain the size and the power of the test.
-For many examples investigated, we show that the proposed test has good power properties compared with other tests.

-The main contributions of this work are as follows.
-First, our test captures all types of dependence, which include complex dependence structures, especially sinusoidal dependence.
-Additionally, no regularity assumptions for the densities are required to prove the asymptotic normality of our statistic, which is a desirable property, while the other approaches require some conditions on the copula function or the characteristic function for proving the same result. \\